To reduce driver distraction, there are restrictions on where vehicles can park when displaying advertising or electoral signage. Penalties apply.

 Vehicles displaying signage (as defined above) cannot park in the following locations:

-- roads where the speed limit is 60 km/hr or more
+- roads where the speed limit is 60 km/h or more

-- road related areas and public unleased land accessible from roads where the speed limit is 60 km/hr or more, or
+- road-related areas and public unleased land accessible from roads where the speed limit is 60 km/h or more

 Penalties